nlply/paper_reading/README.md

 * **Critical Survey** "Language (Technology) is Power: A Critical Survey of “Bias” in NLP"
 * **BIASINSPECTOR** "BIASINSPECTOR: Detecting Bias in Structured Data through LLM Agents"
 * **PromptRobust** "PromptRobust: Towards Evaluating the Robustness of Large Language Models on Adversarial Prompts"
+* **Calibrate Before Use** "Calibrate Before Use: Improving Few-Shot Performance of Language Models"

 ## Learning Dynamics